Orzzet/dialogflow-bulk-updates/README.md

 npm start
 ```

-Then you need to move the credentials (the .json file) to faster-dialogflow-updates/packages/api/secret/dialogflow-secret.json
+Then you need to move the credentials (the .json file) to dialogflow-bulk-updates/packages/api/secret/dialogflow-secret.json.
+Remember to not expose this file by any means.
+You should only use this option self-hosted.
+Further development will provide a secure method to host this app in a public server.

 After that open your browser and go to localhost:80